Hasse principles for higher-dimensional fields

-If we apply this to the category $\Sch/S$ of schemes over a fixed base scheme $S$, we obtain functors which we call $sk^S_n$ and $cosk^S_n$, respectively.
-(If we do not mention $S$ we can always take $S = \Spec(\z)$.)
 We may write $sk_n$ because this construction does not depend on $S$.
-More generally, fix a simplicial $S$-scheme $T.$ and consider the categories $\Delta^0\Sch/T.$ and $\Delta^0_n\Sch/sk_nT.$ of simplicial schemes over $T.$ and $n$-truncated simplicial schemes over $sk_n T.$, respectively.
+More generally, fix a simplicial $S$-object $T.$ and consider the categories $\Delta^0\cC/T.$ and $\Delta^0_n\cC/sk_nT.$ of simplicial obects over $T.$ and $n$-truncated simplicial objects over $sk_n T.$, respectively.
 Then $sk_n$ induces a functor

 and this functor has a right adjoint